Redesigning An App's Information Architecture To Increase User Retention Rate

 User Stories

-I then created User Stories using the pain points to establish what features are needed from the user's perspective.
+I then created user stories using the pain points to establish what features are needed from the user's perspective.
 Once the user stories were validated by the researcher, I created user flows for each user story to be sent over to the designer.
 The designer used the user flows to redesign each screen with its needed feature.

 User Story: